awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 ### Delete a Function<a name="key-tasks-lambda-delete"></a>

 You can use the AWS Toolkit for JetBrains to delete an AWS Lambda function that is [part of an AWS serverless application](#key-tasks-lambda-delete-sam)\.
-Or you can delete [a standalone Lambda function](#key-tasks-lambda-delete-standalone)\.
+Or you can delete a [standalone Lambda function](#key-tasks-lambda-delete-standalone)\.

 #### Delete a Serverless Application that Contains a Function<a name="key-tasks-lambda-delete-sam"></a>

-See the instructions on [deleting a serverless application](#key-tasks-sam-delete), earlier in this topic\.
+See the instructions for [deleting a serverless application](#key-tasks-sam-delete), earlier in this topic\.

 [Top](#key-tasks)